5 MIN READ

 Table 1.
 Approximate allowable storage time for soybean.1

 Soybean moisture level is critical for maintaining storage quality.
-Soybean grain should be stored at moisture levels of approximately 12% or less.
-Access to an accurate moisture meter is highly recommended to regularly check moisture levels.
+Soybean grain should be stored at moisture levels of approximately 12% or less to mitigate mold growth.2 Access to an accurate moisture meter is highly recommended to regularly check moisture levels.
 Pay attention to the meter temperature compensation method because grain temperature can have a large effect on moisture readings.
 Cold grain generally causes low readings unless moisture has condensed on the surface.
-All moisture testers show some variability-- different readings obtained when the same sample is tested more than once.
+All moisture testers show some variability, meaning different readings may be obtained when the same sample is tested more than once.
 To limit this effect, test each sample at least three times and average the readings.
-Seed soybeans should be kept at lower moisture levels.
-Moisture levels of 11 to 12% are recommended for long-term storage to help mitigate mold growth.
+Soybean that will be used as seed should be kept at lower moisture levels.

 Temperature

-• Fall - Aerate continuously at any time when the equilibrium moisture content is acceptable and air temperature is 10°F to 15°F cooler than grain temperature until the grain is cooled to 40°F.
+- Fall – Aerate continuously at any time when the equilibrium moisture content is acceptable and air temperature is 10 to 15 °F cooler than grain temperature until the grain is cooled to 40 °F.

-• Spring and Summer - When mean daily temperatures show steady increase, aerate continuously whenever air temperature is 10°F to 15°F warmer than grain temperature until grain temperature reaches 60°F to 65°F. These temperatures enhance the storage life of soybeans and reduce mold and insect activity.
+- Spring and Summer – When mean daily temperatures show steady increase, aerate continuously whenever air temperature is 10 to 15 °F warmer than grain temperature until grain temperature reaches 60 to 65 °F. These temperatures enhance the storage life of soybeans and reduce mold and insect activity.

 Aeration

-Aerate stored soybeans to maintain grain temperatures between 35° to 40°F in the winter and 40° to 60°F in the summer.
-These temperatures reduce mold and insect activity and moisture movement within the bin.
+Aerate stored soybean to maintain grain temperatures between 35 and 40 °F in the winter and 40 to 60 °F in the summer.
+These temperatures reduce mold and insect activity and moisture movement within the bin.3

 Fungi and Insects

-• Cool the grain off as soon as possible in the fall.
-Target temperatures should be initially around 60°F.
+- Cool the grain as soon as possible in the fall.
+Initially, target temperatures should be around 60 °F.

-• Continue to aerate and uniformly cool grain to between 30°F to 40°F if possible.
+- Continue to aerate and uniformly cool grain to between 30 to 40 °F if possible.
 This will help avoid internal moisture migration and insect activity.

-• Monitor soybeans at least once every two weeks during winter storage and weekly during the fall until the grain has been cooled to winter storage temperatures.
+- Monitor the soybean at least once every two weeks during winter storage and weekly during the fall until the grain has been cooled to winter storage temperatures.

-• Keep the grain cool for as long as possible into the early spring.
+- Keep the grain cool for as long as possible into early spring.

-• Monitor the soybeans weekly during the spring and summer.
+- Monitor the soybean weekly during the spring and summer.
 Measure the grain temperature and watch for indications of problems such as condensation, insect activity, and increasing grain temperatures.
 Record temperature values and grain conditions to help track any changes.

-• Cover fans and openings when not in use to help avoid air, moisture and potential insect movement.
-Ventilate the top of the bin to reduce solar heat affecting the beans at the top of the bin.
+- Cover fans and openings when not in use to help avoid air, moisture, and potential insect movement.
+Ventilate the top of the bin to reduce the effect of solar heat on beans at the top of the bin.